 Piercebridge Roman Bridge, Roman bridge ruins near High Coniscliffe, England.

-The bridge was constructed around 90 AD to carry Dere Street across the river, linking important Roman military routes.
-Its remains were uncovered in 1972 during gravel extraction work at the site.
+The bridge was built to carry Dere Street, a major Roman road, across the River Tees and connect key military routes in the north.
+The remains were only brought to light in 1972 during gravel extraction work at the site.

 This location served as a vital crossing point for Roman military movement and trade traffic.
 The remains tell the story of how armies and merchants relied on this infrastructure to connect distant regions.